umn-dash/latex-novice-typesetting/_episodes/01-introduction.md

 \end{document}
 ```

-Once you've updated the main.tex file, select the Recompile button in Overleaf to update the preview of your file.
+Once you've updated the main.tex file, select the "Recompile" button in Overleaf to update the preview of your file.

 > ## Challenge 1
 >